rdegges/rdegges-blog/articles/2011/i-want-to-be-a-renaissance-man.md

+---
-Title: I Want to Be a Renaissance Man
+title: "I Want to Be a Renaissance Man"
-Date: 2011-05-30
-Tags: personal development
+date: "2011-05-30"
+tags: ["personal development"]
+slug: "i-want-to-be-a-renaissance-man"
-Summary: Why can't I be good at a ton of stuff?
-I want to do everything!
+description: "Why can't I be good at a ton of stuff?
+I want to do everything!"
+---

 ![DaVinci Sketch][]